Kentucky Governor's Scholars Program: Residence

-The Governor's Scholars Program accepts a total of 1,050 students from all 120 counties in the Commonwealth of Kentucky.
+The Governor's Scholars Program accepts ~1,020 students from all 120 counties in the Commonwealth of Kentucky.
 The scholars are divided among the three host Kentucky college campuses and experience dorm life on their given campuses.
 Among the schools to host, some in past years and the present include, Northern Kentucky University, Eastern Kentucky University, Centre College, Western Kentucky University, Morehead State University, Bellarmine University, Murray State University, and the University of Kentucky.
 GSP students are required to stay on their given campus for the duration of the program, except for group field trips and service work.

 Curriculum

-Scholars attend a selection of three classes during the week: Focus Area, General Studies, and Seminar.
+Scholars attend a selection of three classes during the week: Focus Area, General Studies, and Leadership Seminar.
 Focus Area is a topic within the arts and sciences, assigned based on the scholar's preference.
 General Studies classes are assigned randomly and could be any topic of the teacher's choice.
-Seminar is a discussion class in which scholars are encouraged to share their opinions on social and political issues in a diplomatic setting.
+Leadership Seminar is a discussion class in which scholars explore their personal leadership styles and increase team collaboration skills.

 While most teachers refrain from assigning outside work, classes challenge the scholars' modes of thinking in a variety of arenas.
 GSP teachers take a creative approach to most subjects, allowing the scholars to contribute with their own interactive and experimental projects.
 Regular field trips, ranging from the Little Sandy Correctional Complex to the Cincinnati Opera, enhance the GSP experience.